videohead/custom-simple-rss/readme.txt

 == Description ==

-A plugin to create a your own Custom Simple RSS Feed according to parameters you chose! such as:
+A plugin to create a your own Custom Simple RSS Feed according to parameters you choose!

+Filter items by:
 - category id
 - post type
 - post status
 - tag
-- and even meta keys and values
+- and even meta keys and values!

+Order by:
+- name
+- date
+- author
+- ID
+- etc

+More Features:
+- number of items to return
+- show post thumbnail or not?
+- show post custom fields (espically usefull if your using your rss as an affliate feed)

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the "Custom Simple Rss" plugin to your website
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Go To "settings" and there you will find all you need under "Custom Simple Rss Plugin Options"
+4. Good Luck

+== Frequently Asked Questions ==
+No Questions

+== Screenshots ==

+1. set defaults screen

 == Changelog ==